risc0/risc0/website/api_versioned_docs/version-0.19/zkvm/developer-guide/precompiles.md

 - [RustCrypto's `k256` crate](https://github.com/risc0/RustCrypto-elliptic-curves/tree/risczero)
 - [Dalek Cryptography's curve25519-dalek crate](https://github.com/risc0/curve25519-dalek/tree/risczero)

-Each of these are forks of the original source code repository, with modifications to use RISC Zero cryptography extensions.
+Each of these is forks of the original source code repository, with modifications to use RISC Zero cryptography extensions.

 ### Using Accelerated Crates

-When using any of the crates listed above directly, specifying the dependency as a [git dependency](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories).
+When using any of the crates listed above directly, specify the dependency as a [git dependency](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories).
 For example:

 ```toml
 [dependencies.sha2]